tomphp/PhpBook/01-the-development-environment.md

 at your command line.

-**PLEASE NOTE: I have found that if I forget to shutdown my virtual machines on before I try to shutdown my computer it hangs during the shutdown process.
+**PLEASE NOTE: I have found that if I forget to shutdown my virtual machines on before I try to shut down my computer it hangs during the shut down process.
 If you have a solution to this problem I'd love to heard it!**